Henry Wirz: Camp Sumter

 In February 1864, the Confederate government established Camp Sumter, a large military prison near the small railroad depot of Anderson (now Andersonville) in south-western Georgia, built to house Union prisoners-of-war.
 In April 1864, Wirz arrived at Camp Sumter and remained there for over a year holding the post of commandant of the stockade and its interior.
 Wirz was praised by his many superiors and even by some prisoners, and was even recommended for, but not promoted to, major.

 Camp Sumter had not been constructed to its full plan, and was quickly overwhelmed by the influx of Union prisoners.
 Though wooden barracks were originally planned, the Confederates incarcerated the prisoners in a vast, rectangular, open-air stockade originally encompassing 16.5 acres, which had been intended as only a temporary prison pending exchanges of prisoners with the Union.
 The prisoners gave this place the name "Andersonville", which became the colloquial name for the camp.
-Camp Sumter suffered from severe overcrowding, poor sanitary conditions, an extreme lack of food, tools, medical supplies, and potable water.
+Camp Sumter suffered from severe overcrowding, poor sanitary conditions, and an extreme lack of food, tools, medical supplies, and potable water.
 Wirz recognized that the conditions were inadequate and petitioned his superiors to provide more support, but was denied.
 In July 1864, he sent five prisoners to the Union with a petition written by the inmates asking the government to negotiate their release.

-At its peak in August 1864, Camp Sumter held approximately 32,000 Union prisoners, technically making it the fifth-largest city in the Confederacy.
-The monthly mortality rate from disease, dysentery, and malnutrition reached 3,000.
+At its peak in August 1864 after its expansion to 26 acres, the prison held some 33,000 Union prisoners – around four times more than any other Confederate prison – with little more than patchy tents for shelter.
+The same summer saw more than 100 prisoners die of disease, exposure, or malnutrition every day.
 Around 45,000 prisoners were incarcerated during the camp's 14-month existence, of whom close to 13,000 (28%) died.